Kid Icarus: Uprising: Development

 Sakurai took responsibility for writing the game's story and script himself.
 With video game stories, Sakurai believes that developers lack an ability to balance story-based gameplay hindrances with the prerequisite of victory over enemies.
-To this end, he was obsessed with striking that balance with Uprising, and so wrote the entire story script himself.
-He did this so he could write a story that "jibed" with the flow and style of gameplay.
+To this end, he was obsessed with striking that balance with Uprising, and so wrote the entire story script himself to write a story that "jibed" with the flow and style of gameplay.
 The characters' roles and personalities were shaped by their roles in the game and the game structure itself.
-He also wanted the dialogue to mesh perfectly with the story and music: by writing the script himself, Sakurai was able to sidestep the necessity of explaining to another writer all the time.
-This also made fine tuning much easier for him.
+He also wanted the dialogue to mesh perfectly with the story and music: by writing the script himself, Sakurai was able to sidestep the necessity of always explaining to another writer, which also made fine tuning much easier for him.
 While retaining the first game's Greek mythic influences, the mythology itself had no direct influence on the story of Uprising.
 Sakurai also wanted to make sure that the game's Greek influence did not stray in the same direction as the God of War series.
 For the main story, Sakurai avoided portraying a simple good versus evil situation; instead, he had the various factions coming into conflict due to clashing views rather than openly malicious intentions, with their overlapping conflicts creating escalating levels of chaos for players to experience.
-Rather than relying on standalone cutscenes, the majority of story dialogue was incorporated into gameplay.
-What cutscenes there were, were made as short as possible.
+Rather than relying on standalone cutscenes, the majority of story dialogue was incorporated into gameplay, with cutscenes being made as short as possible.
 Events after Chapter 6 were deliberately kept secret during the run-up to release so players would be taken by surprise by what they experienced.
 The character of Palutena, a damsel in distress in the original game, was reworked as Pit's partner and support.
 The original idea was for Pit to have a mascot character as his support, but was abandoned in favor of Palutena.
 Pit and Palutena's dialogue was influenced by the traditions of Japanese double acts.
 Dark Pit was written as a mirror image of Pit rather than an evil twin.
 A key element was retaining the humorous elements from the first game, such as anachronistic elements and silly enemy designs.
 This attitude, as observed by Sakurai, contrasted sharply with the weighty or grim character stories present in the greater majority of video games.
 The story was originally three chapters longer than the final version, but these additional parts needed to be cut during early development.